Goa - The Land of Sun, Sand and Spices

 Goa is one of the most popular tourist destinations in India.
-Also known as 'the pearl of the east', it is best known for its beautiful and long palm-fringed beaches, Gothic churches, age-old ruins, coconut groves, intoxicating Feni, and laid back way of life.
-It is situated on the western coast of the Indian Peninsula, and is separated from Maharashtra by the Terekhol River in the north, Karnataka in the south, the Western Ghats in the east, and the Arabian Sea in the West.
+Also known as 'The Pearl of the Orient', a typical Goa Tourism comprises of long palm-fringed beaches, Gothic churches, age-old ruins, coconut groves, intoxicating Feni, and susegado way of life.
+It is situated on the western coast of the Indian Peninsula; separated from Maharashtra by Terekhol River in the north, Karnataka in the south, the Western Ghats in the east, and the Arabian Sea in the West.

 Tourist Attractions in Goa

 Goa has a large number of interesting tourist sites such as forts, churches, waterfalls, seminaries, and caves.
 However, the most prominent of them all are undoubtedly its long and lovely beaches.

 Anjuna is a small village in north Goa that is popularly known as the freak capital of the world.
 Its full-moon rave parties and the Wednesday Flea Market that take one back to the hippie days have gained international fame.

 Colva is the longest beach of Goa with a stretch of 20 km virgin sands, palm fringed and sun kissed shore.
 Just 2 kms from here is Benaulim which provides a peaceful escape from the crowds of the city.
 Take a stroll here and visit the Old Portuguese houses.

 Mapusa must be visited for its weekly Friday market which is full of souvenirs and fascinating articles like wooden carvings, coir mats, wood furniture, straw hats and freshly baked bread.
 It is also more typically Goan, with fish, fruit, vegetables and other fresh produce sold alongside tourist goods.

 Vagator and Chapora Beaches